nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 **Hot take (maybe not really a hot take) #3: An idea or a patent from an academic project will no longer be sufficient as the driving force behind a successful startup.**

 The shift to applied innovation, coupled with tightening U.S. funding landscapes, explains why academic projects struggle to attract investment.
 I define early-stage academic projects this way: These projects are research endeavors in their initial phases of exploration, where the focus is on hypothesis testing, foundational discovery, or proof-of-concept development.
-These projects are characterized by high uncertainty, minimal preliminary data, and no immediate path to commercialization.
+These projects are characterized by high uncertainty, minimal preliminary data, and no seemingly immediate path to commercialization to the public and/or investors.

 A good, maybe even **exceptional** example of an academic project that succeeded in securing funding from VCs would be **Moderna**.

-Moderna’s core technology—messenger RNA (mRNA)—originated in academic research at institutions like MIT, Harvard, and the University of Pennsylvania.
+Moderna’s core technology — [messenger RNA (mRNA)](https://www.genome.gov/genetics-glossary/Messenger-RNA-mRNA) — originated in academic research at institutions like MIT, Harvard, and the University of Pennsylvania.

 Initial academic work for Moderna's core innovation relied on grants from agencies like the NIH.
 However, funding stagnation in the 2000s–2010s limited progress.
 For example, [Karikó](https://en.wikipedia.org/wiki/Katalin_Karik%C3%B3)’s grant applications were repeatedly rejected, forcing her to pursue smaller, niche funding sources.
 Despite these circumstances, Moderna's pivot to applied innovation, developing mRNA as a therapeutic platform, and efforts in raising funding from the 2000s to the 2010s, allowed it to secure [**4.9 billion in venture capital** support by 2015](https://investors.modernatx.com/news/news-details/2022/Moderna-Reports-Fourth-Quarter-and-Fiscal-Year-2021-Financial-Results-and-Provides-Business-Updates/default.aspx) and later dominate the COVID-19 vaccine market, generating [**18.5 billion** in 2021](https://investors.modernatx.com/news/news-details/2021/U.S.-Government-Purchases-Additional-200-Million-Doses-of-Modernas-COVID-19-Vaccine/default.aspx).

 However, this is a success that's **harder to replicate in 2025**.